-If the Lead Applicant fails to send the response to the clarification request by the deadline set by the EC or if the response does not provide the expected clarifications, the answer will not be taken into consideration and the results will be properly indicated in the quality assessment grids, only according to the existing information.
+If the Lead Applicant fails to send the response to the clarification request by the deadline set by the EvC or if the response does not provide the expected clarifications, the answer will not be taken into consideration and the results will be properly indicated in the quality assessment grids, only according to the existing information.

-2.5.2.
-The solution of the appeals during the project assessment and selection process
+5.2 The solution of the appeals during the project assessment and selection process

-Each decision of the Evaluation Committee for each of the two steps (Step 1: Administrative compliance and eligibility check, and Step 2: Technical and financial evaluation and state aid incidence assessment) of the evaluation process can be appealed by the applicants, by sending the notifications to the JS via JEMS message portal.
+Each decision of the Evaluation Committee for each of the two phases (Phase 1: Administrative compliance and eligibility check, and Phase 2: Technical and financial evaluation and state aid incidence assessment) of the evaluation process can be appealed by the applicants, by sending the notifications to the JS via JEMS.
 Only the project's Lead Applicant as the one representing the project partnership affected by the funding decision is entitled to file a complaint.
 It is therefore the task of the Lead Applicant to collect and bring forward the complaint reasons from all project partners.

-The right to complain against a decision regarding the project selection applies to the Lead Applicant whose project application was found administratively or/and eligibility non-compliant, and/or technical and financial evaluation thus rejected for further evaluation.
+The right to complain against a decision regarding the project selection applies to the Lead Applicant whose project application was found non-compliant in the administrative or/and eligibility, and/or technical and financial evaluation, thus rejected.